Published at

 This post is part of my Today I learned series in which I share all my web development learnings.

-sendBeacon is a JavaScript method to send requests to an analytics server.
+sendBeacon is a JavaScript method that sends POST requests to an analytics server.
 These requests are supposed to be async, not be canceled and outlive the current navigation.
 But apparently, sendBeacon is sometimes blocked by ad blockers.

 method: 'POST',